Diploma IOA Acoustics and Noise ControlSouthwark Campus

 Dr Luis Gomez-Agustina

-Senior Lecturer in Acoustics.
-Director for the Institute of Acoustics Diploma and Certificate courses at LSBU.
+Director of the Institute of Acoustics Diploma and Certificate courses; Senior Lecturer in Acoustics

 The standard entry requirement is a 2:2 or above degree (or the equivalent experience and achievement) in a science or branch of engineering, or in a cognate discipline such as construction, sonic arts or environmental health.